dArignac/smarthome/README.md

     * click `Save & Test`
   * import the dashboards from the `grafana` folder at http://nodered:3000/dashboard/import and choose the influxdb instance

+### PiCoolFAN4
+If you use PiCoolFAN4 for cooling the Raspberry PI, check out [PiCoolFAN4/README.md](PiCoolFAN4/README.md).

 ## Nodered Flows

 * [Raspberry Pi Health to Influxdb](./nodered/rpi-nodered.flow.json)